Plan your move

 2 Arrange daycare or school

-Investigate the different options available and get in touch with your local city council to begin the enrolment procedures for your children.
+Investigate the different options available and get in touch with your local city council to begin the enrolment procedure if you have children.

 3 Start learning Swedish